rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 magic hat #9                  19
 ```

 Very cool!
 We're seeing some of the classics like Sierra Nevada's [Pale Ale](https://sierranevada.com/beer/pale-ale/) ("sierra nevada pale ale" and "snpa"), New Belgium's [Fat Tire Amber Ale](https://www.newbelgium.com/beer/fat-tire/), and [Blue Moon](https://www.bluemoonbrewingcompany.com/currently-available/blue-moon-belgian-white)'s (presmably) Belgian White.
 We're also seeing some of the ["Whales"](https://www.eater.com/drinks/2015/2/20/8077349/the-white-while-the-most-elusive-craft-beers) (XXX what to link to here?) of the brewing world like Russian River Brewing's [Pliny The Elder](https://russianriverbrewing.com/pliny-the-elder/), The Alchemist's [Heady Topper](https://alchemistbeer.com/), and even a few clones for Westvleteren's [Westy 12](https://en.wikipedia.org/wiki/Westvleteren_Brewery)'s.
-What clones have you made?

 What about ingredients?
 That is, after all, one of the most special aspects of this data set.
 While we'll do plenty of analysis on this later on, let's start with a simple question: what are the most common ingredients in each of fermentables, hops, and yeasts?